Legal Aid Union

 Nursing Home Negligence, Civil Rights Violations, and Police Misconduct:

-For residents needing Legal Aid in Union dealing with nursing home negligence, police misconduct, or civil rights violations, The Indigent Project raises awareness and advocates for your rights.
-We connect individuals with professional legal assistance to ensure that financial difficulties do not hinder their pursuit of justice.
-We do our best to provide everyone with access to the help they need.
+For residents requiring Legal Aid in Union dealing with nursing home negligence, police misconduct, or civil rights violations, The Indigent Project advocates for your rights and raises awareness.
+We link individuals with professional legal assistance to ensure that financial difficulties do not stand in the way of justice.
+We strive to ensure everyone gets the help they need.

 Stand up for your rights—Let us support you!